 A person will need to take these medications for 3 months to ensure that they are working.

 A person can also try saliva substitutes that come in the form of gels, sprays, and lozenges.
-However, the authors of a 2020 article note that these do not work reliably and that when they do, they only provide temporary relief.
+However, the authors of a

 - avoiding spicy or salty foods because they can aggravate the mouth